endodod/WikiGhost/README.md

-# Phasmowiki
+# Wikighost

-Phasmowiki is a fast, single-page reference and elimination tool for **Phasmophobia**.
+Wikighost is a fast, single-page reference and elimination tool for horror/investigation games, starting with **Phasmophobia**.
 It's built to be used *while you're playing* — deep-linkable URLs, back-button-aware navigation, keyboard-light interactions, and a "Find My Ghost" tool that narrows down the culprit as you feed it evidence, sanity, speed, and behavioral tells.

+**Abnormality** and **The Other Side** are planned next — the game selector and app shell are already built to support multiple games, so adding one is a matter of filling in its data and swapping out the "coming soon" placeholder.

 The app is statically exported (`output: "export"`), so the whole site is pre-rendered HTML/JS with no server required at runtime.